meaniebeanie22/meaniebeanie22.github.io/chapters/powder-and-arms.md

 powder, yo-ho-ing at their work, while the captain and Mr. Arrow stood by superintending.

 The new arrangement was quite to my liking.
-The whole schooner had been overhauled; six berths had been made astern out of what had been the after-part of the main hold; and this set of cabins was only joined to the galley and forecastle by a sparred passage on the port side.
+The whole [:schooner](https://en.wikipedia.org/wiki/Schooner) had been overhauled; six berths had been made astern out of what had been the after-part of the main hold; and this set of cabins was only joined to the galley and forecastle by a sparred passage on the port side.
 It had been originally meant that the captain, Mr. Arrow, Hunter, Joyce, the doctor, and the squire were to occupy these six berths.
-Now Redruth and I were to get two of them and Mr. Arrow and the captain were to sleep on deck in the companion, which had been enlarged on each side till you might almost have called it a round-house.
+Now Redruth and I were to get two of them and Mr. Arrow and the captain were to sleep on deck in the [:companion](https://en.wikipedia.org/wiki/Companionway), which had been enlarged on each side till you might almost have called it a round-house.
 Very low it was still, of course; but there was room to swing two hammocks, and even the mate seemed pleased with the arrangement.
 Even he, perhaps, had been doubtful